memfault/interrupt/_drafts/heartbeats.md

 Metrics that would be perfect for **counters** could be the number of:

-- bytes sent/received over connectivity
+- bytes sent/received over a device's transport path
 - connectivity disconnect events
 - flash bytes written
 - flash sector erases